Plays on Film: Death of a Salesman

 Free and Open to the Public

-This competition encourages MCC students to write plays for an audience, to provide MCC students a competitive venue for their scripts, and to offer winning playwrights the opportunity to see their scripts performed and to receive constructive feedback for future play development.
+This competition encourages MCC students to write plays for an audience, to provide MCC students a competitive venue for their scripts, to offer winning playwrights the opportunity to see their scripts performed and to receive constructive feedback for future play development, and to offer VaPA students the opportunity to participate in the new-play-development process.
 Scripts will be accepted for consideration beginning in September.